amidaware/tacticalrmm/docker/readme.md

 Use the generated code and the username to generate a bar code for your authenticator app

 ```
-sudo docker exec -it docker_api_1 python manage.py generate_barcode [OTP_CODE] [username]
+sudo docker-compose exec api python manage.py generate_barcode [OTP_CODE] [username]
 ```

 ## Connect to a container instance shell

-run `docker ps` to get the name of the running container instance.

-Then use the name in the below command.
-It will use the api container instance as an example
+The below command opens up a shell to the api service.

 ```
-sudo docker exec -it docker_api_1 /bin/bash
+sudo docker-compose exec api /bin/bash
 ```

 If /bin/bash doesn't work then /bin/sh might need to be used.

+## Using Docker for Dev

+run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`

+This will mount the local vue files in the app container with hot reload.